jsbaan/ai-app-from-scratch/lm-api/README.md

 	}'
 ```
 ## Why a Dockerfile?
 We don't need a Dockerfile to run the LM-API locally since we simply mount the model directory.
-The Dockerfile copies the model file into the image and ew use it when deploying to Azure to avoid uploading the model to some file storage and then mounting that to Azure Container Apps.
+The Dockerfile copies the model file into the image and we use it when deploying to Azure to avoid uploading the model to some file storage and then mounting that to Azure Container Apps.